Skip to main content

 • Return to any Vote Center in San Diego County

-• Return at a secure Ballot Drop Box Location
+• Drop it at a secure Ballot Drop Box location

-• Where's My Ballot?
-Sign up for notifications at BallotTrax, provided by the California Secretary of State
+• Track your ballot: sign up for notifications at BallotTrax, provided by the California Secretary of State

 Vote in person: